wilsonkw97/gitdemoexe/README.md

     git remote add origin "url/ssh" #Using SSH allows a smoother connection and not requiring you to authenticate every single time
     ```

-* Pushing your README.md file to the main branch of the repository
+* Pushing your files to the main branch of the repository
     ``` sh
     git push -u origin main
     ```